 Or documentation exists that demonstrates that testing was performed to the proper technical standard.

+Or the vendor evaluated the differences between the proper technical standard and the one used, and the evaluation demonstrates the differences between the standards/revisions are minor and would not impact the testing performed.

 Greater-than-minor if: Testing was not performed to the proper technical standard and the ability of the SSC to perform its safety function is in question.